pauliacomi/pyGAPS/docs/manual/iast.rst

         plt.show()

+    - :func:`~pygaps.characterisation.iast.iast_binary_vle`
-    - :func:`~pygaps.characterisation.iast.iast_binary_vle` is a function to calculate the gas-adsorbed equilibrium at a constant pressure, over the entire range of molar fractions.
+      is a function to calculate the gas-adsorbed equilibrium at a constant pressure, over the entire range of molar fractions.

-      For example, this will plot the gas-adsorbed equilibrium for all molar fractions at a pressure of 2 of methane in ethane:
+      For example, this will plot the gas-adsorbed equilibrium for all molar fractions of methane in ethane at a pressure of 2 bar:

       ::